ericwastaken/rw_trelloreport/README.md

 ## Changelog

+- v2.1 - Dependencies Update
+  - Updated Packages as of 04/11/2021
+  - Fixed breaking changes due to packages
+  - Added an explicit license to README
 - v2.0.4
   - Fix to search so that when a username can't be found in Trello, the search script continues and uses a static string for the missing username.
   - Tweaks to the advanced example scripts.